|Family Travel Files Ezine Family Vacations Resource

 To make the fair experience even quirkier unique contest are held each weekend and include Scotch egg eating, and pickle pie eating.
-Location on the planet:
+Details:

 Minnesota Renaissance Festival – Royal parades, face painting, and pony rides

 Look for the festival’s Princess Court where young children are invited to play princess for a day while learning graceful behavior, proper etiquette and manners.
-Location on the planet:
+Details: